 This award was established in the Spring of 2002 by Princeton University to honor the memory of the public heroes of September 11th who received their academic training at John Jay College.
 Scholarships were awarded to entering freshmen who exemplified perseverance and dedication in pursuing a public service career and met other criteria.
 More than 70 undergraduate students benefited from this award.

 Established by family members of John Jay alumna killed on 9/11, this scholarship is awarded to female students who work and attend school full-time pursuing a bachelor’s degree.

 Myself Third: Spirit of New York Scholarship

 On January 17, 2002, Robert Friedman- a retired partner at Goldman Sachs ( and founding partner at Robeco-Sage Capital Management) and an alumnus of the City University of New York established a scholarship for high school students bound for CUNY.
 The scholarship pays tribute to the altruism of rescue workers following the September 11th attacks, and serves as an inspiration for young people to model selflessness and civic engagement in their communities.

-Terrorism Studies Graduate Award
+Alumni Terrorism Studies Scholarship

 The scholarship was established in honor of the John Jay College associates who died on 9/11.
 It memorializes victims from our community and supports advanced academic studies to promote a better understanding of terrorism, strategies for countering it, and policies for preventing it.